andytwoods/pocket_statistics/README.md

 * transitions between pages
 * orientation

-All coding in Flutter is done in [Dart](https://www.dartlang.org/) which is mostly straightforward.
-Flutter heavily relies on Object Orientated Programming with an app resembling a large tree structure with many many children and parent **widgets** (a key term -- most things are widgets in flutter) specifying both how the app will look and behave.
+All coding in Flutter is done in [Dart](https://www.dartlang.org/) which is mostly straightforward (numbers must have atleast one decimal place though, e.g. 10.0).
+Flutter relies on Object Orientated Programming.
+Apps have a large tree structure of many many children and parent **widgets** (a key term -- most things are widgets in flutter) specifying both how the app will look and behave.

 ## How to Contribute
 There are many ways to help.
 Don't be daunted by the technology!